 The CCG is committed to taking forward what has been learned and applying it to the whole range of its work including with its strategic and delivery partners in the Ipswich and East Suffolk Alliance.

-These are a suite of materials designed and created by staff and patients to assist CCG staff with ensuring that public involvement is at the heart of what they do.
+These documents were designed and created in partnership with members of our Community Engagement Partnership (Ipswich and east) and Community Engagement Group (west Suffolk), along with the CCG’s Lay Members for Patient and Public Involvement.
+This suite of materials is designed and created by staff and patients to assist CCG staff with ensuring that public involvement is at the heart of what they do.

 Ipswich and East Suffolk Clinical Commissioning Group will adhere to the Cabinet Office Consultation Principles.
 The principles of this document are copied below and they mean that consultation and engagement can be targeted and meaningful.